Generalized Measure of Quantum Fisher Information: Theoretical background

 As schematically shown in Fig.~\ref{fig1}, it follows that $\SC_{=}(\HC)\subset\SC_{\leq}(\HC)$.
-Moreover, $\SC_{\leq}(\HC)$ has dimensionality $d^2$, and can be obtained as the convex hull of the set of quantum states and the zero operator $\SC_{\leq}(\HC)=\chull(0,\SC_{=}(\HC))$~\cite{cappellini2007subnormalized}.
-Sub-normalized quantum states have been used in quantum information theory as a convenient generalization of normalized quantum states for some time \cite{cappellini2007subnormalized,tomamichel2010duality,tomamichel2015quantum}.
-Moreover, exciting new work on near-term quantum algorithms utilizes truncated, and thus sub-normalized, quantum states to avoid having to store an exponentially large density matrix, thus making the algorithms implementable on the noisy intermediate-scale quantum (NISQ) computers \cite{cerezoVQSE2020,cerezo2020variationalfidelity,Beckey2020}.
+Moreover, $\SC_{\leq}(\HC)$ has dimensionality $d^2$, and can be obtained as the convex hull of the set of quantum states and the zero operator $\SC_{\leq}(\HC)=\chull(0,\SC_{=}(\HC))$~\cite{cappellini2007subnormalized}. subnormalized quantum states have been used in quantum information theory as a convenient generalization of normalized quantum states \cite{cappellini2007subnormalized,tomamichel2010duality,tomamichel2015quantum}.
+Moreover, exciting new work on near-term quantum algorithms utilizes truncated, and thus subnormalized, quantum states to avoid having to store an exponentially large density matrix, thus making the algorithms implementable on the noisy intermediate-scale quantum (NISQ) computers \cite{cerezo2020variationaleigensolver,cerezo2020variationalfidelity,Beckey2020}.
 This exciting new research direction is the primary motivation for this work.

-In Refs.~\cite{tomamichel2010duality,tomamichel2015quantum} the authors introduced a generalization of the standard quantum fidelity to sub-normalized states, which is known as the {\it generalized fidelity}, and which is given as follows. \begin{definition}[Generalized fidelity] Given two sub-normalized states $\tau,\sigma\in\SC_{\leq}(\HC)$, the generalized fidelity between $\tau$ and $\sigma$ is
+In Refs.~\cite{tomamichel2010duality,tomamichel2015quantum} the authors introduced a generalization of the standard quantum fidelity to subnormalized states, which is known as the {\it generalized fidelity}, and which is given as follows. \begin{definition}[Generalized fidelity] Given two subnormalized states $\tau,\sigma\in\SC_{\leq}(\HC)$, the generalized fidelity between $\tau$ and $\sigma$ is

 where $\norm{A}_1=\Tr[\sqrt{AA\ad}]$ is the trace norm. \end{definition} Note that the generalized fidelity reduces to the standard fidelity $F$ if at least one of the two states is normalized.
 That is,